0atman/flaneurist/content/post/all-about-dat-brass.md

   - "band"
   - "music"
 ---
 I emerged from the gymnasium into the cool night air.
-I had just completed another evening's instruction in the [Eastern martial arts](https://www.centralwingchun.london/), and was feeling invigorated, it being a weekly ritual before my soujourn from London Bridge to my rooms in Vauxhaul.
+I had just completed another evening's instruction in the [Eastern martial arts](https://www.centralwingchun.london/), and was feeling invigorated, it being a weekly ritual before my jaunt from London Bridge to my rooms in Vauxhaul.

 Having attained the pavement I became swept up along with the rest of the commutors flowing to and from the station.
 I was bound away from this hive of activity, towards my favourite part of town: the borough of Southwark.